A lightweight annotation language for writers

 MarkPlot is a lightweight semantic annotation language that allows writers to organize their creative work directly within their text.
 It offers a simple syntax to track characters, locations, plot elements and their relationships, without interrupting the writing flow.
 Compatible with standard text editors and Markdown, MarkPlot naturally integrates into the creative process while providing a structured view of the work.
 The annotations remain optional and human-readable, enabling authors to focus on their content while maintaining clear organization when needed.

-The story below, in MarkPlot !
+The story below, in MarkPlot!

-## Why @@MarkPlot? @@(me).pov
+## Why @@MarkPlot? @@(me).Pov

-As a @@(me).HOBBY[writer], I found myself drowning in character sheets, timeline
+As a @@(me).HOBBY[writer], I found myself drowning in character sheets, timeline,

 documents, and location descriptions scattered across multiple files and tools.

-As a @@(me).JOB[coder], I would now be able to write tools that could understand my narrative elements, analyze my story structure, and help me visualize my
+As a @@(me).JOB[coder], I would now be able to write tools that could understand

 characters' relationships.